 And also, their jumping on top of a case that shows certain trends helps them stop a killer from progressing far enough to gain notoriety as a serial killer.

 In the same episode, Hotch tells Morgan and Prentiss to assist Garcia.
 Morgan asks Hotch in manner that suggested he was annoyed about it why that is necessary.
 After Hotch explains, Morgan goes into Garcia's office, gives a rather fake "pep talk" and then leaves WITHOUT HELPING HER!
 Morgan's attitude and actions were inconsistent w/ his previous actions and really seemed to undercut the believability of his and Garcia's friendship.

-I think he was overestermating Garica then again Garica's provide time and time again that she can pull this thing out of the bag plus the rest of the team needed his help more.
-Also assiting her could have given her the impresion that he thought that she couldn't handle it.
+I think he was overestimating Garica then again Garica's provide time and time again that she can pull this thing out of the bag plus the rest of the team needed his help more.
+Also assisting her could have given her the impression that he thought that she couldn't handle it.

 In "Seven Seconds", when the team is looking for a little girl in the mall, a search dog is brought to help find her.
 The dog picks up her scent, but loses it the moment it smells food from the restaurant.
 Please correct me if I'm wrong, but aren't these dogs trained to stay "focused" and follow the scent no matter what, and in real life the dog would keep going until it would have eventually located the girl?

 Yes and no. Yes they are trained to stay focused, but in a mall filled with people and food they can be easily distracted.
 It's not the ideal environment for them by a long shot.

 Dogs also have layered senses of smell.
 Overwhelming a dog with certain smells/stimulus triggers more of their instinctive nature than their training.
 Even the most trained dogs can become distracted by something that is evolution and patterned in their genes.